-("Rohrabacher").
-It has been renewed every year since then.
-Petitioner acknowledges that, having been absorbed and succeeded by SB 94, Prop.
+Prop.
 64 is no longer the controlling law, and that SB 94 does not contain this self-cancelling language.
-However, using the nearly-identical language of 21 U.S.C. § 903, SB 94 places California's medical cannabis law in "... positive conflict [4] between that provision of this subchapter and [those provisions of SB 94 relating to the possession, cultivating, processing, distribution, and licensing of non-medical cannabis] so that the two cannot consistently stand together" (Emphasis added.)
-(See 4 n.4.)
+However, using the nearly-identical language of 21 U.S.C. § 903, SB 94 places California's medical cannabis law in "... positive conflict between that provision of this subchapter and [those provisions of SB 94 relating to the possession, cultivating, processing, distribution, and licensing of non-medical cannabis] so that the two cannot stand consistently stand together."
+(Emphasis added.)
+(See 3, n.3.)

 Compliant medical marijuana licensees in other states retain the Rohrabacher "umbrella" of protection from federal prosecution.
-Thus, the 14th Amendments rights to equal protection - Rohrabacher - of Petitioner and of all California medical marijuana program participants are violated by the existence in California's medical cannabis law - SB 94 - of a scheme which purportedly legalizes possession of and commerce in non-medical cannabis, such that those provisions of SB 94 and federal law cannot consistently stand together.
+Thus, the 14th Amendments rights to equal protection-Rohrabacher-of Petitioner and all other California other medical marijuana program participants' are violated by the existence in California's medical cannabis law-SB 94-of a scheme which purportedly legalizes possession of and commerce in non-medical cannabis, such that those provisions of SB 94 and federal law cannot consistently stand together.

-By virtue of his authorship of California Assembly Bill 266 (2015) - incorporated into the Medical Marijuana Regulation and Safety Act (2015) and subsequently into its renamed and slightly amended version the Medical Cannabis Regulation and Safety Act ("MCRSA") - and any participation in drafting the California Blue Ribbon Commission Pathways Report, Policy Options for Regulation of Marijuana in California (2015), and co-authorship of SB 94, Respondent, as the state's chief law-enforcement official and lawyer, is someone who had - and knew they had - duties including keeping
+By virtue of his authorship of California Assembly Bill 266 (2015) - incorporated into the Medical Marijuana Regulation and Safety Act (2015) ("MCRSA") - and any participation in drafting the California Blue Ribbon Commission Pathways Report, Policy Options for Regulation of Marijuana in California (2015), and co-authorship of SB 94, Respondent, as the state's chief law-enforcement official and lawyer, is someone who had - and knew they had - duties including keeping abreast of both the history of the interaction between federal and California cannabis regulation going back at least as far as the Compassionate Use Act of 1996 and the status quo, de jure, as well as the specific potential legal implications of the linguistic nuances thereof, re positive conflict.
+As such, Respondent - even though he co-authored SB 94 - has a duty of candor to warn the Governor and all appropriate state agencies of the need to resolve the positive conflict SB 94 continued by the merging of MCRSA (see 5, n.17-18) and Prop.
+64 into a single set of regulations which purports to legalize the possession, cultivation, processing,